habitssss/AI-Video-Transcriber/README.md

 - Install FFmpeg: `brew install ffmpeg` (macOS) / `sudo apt install ffmpeg` (Debian/Ubuntu)
 - If port 8000 is occupied, stop the old process or change `PORT`

-### Q: How to handle long videos?
+### Q: How to handle long audio/video?
-A: The system can process videos of any length, but processing time will increase accordingly.
-For very long videos, consider using smaller Whisper models.
+A: The system can process audio and videos of any length, but processing time will increase accordingly.
+For very long content, consider using smaller Whisper models.

 ### Q: How to use Docker for deployment?
 A: Docker provides the easiest deployment method: